radu-matei/radu-matei.github.io/content/blog/github-action-cross-plat-configure-tools.md

 - it currently doesn't work for macOS, and it has been tested for `ubuntu-latest` and `windows-latest`
 - complex flags for the unarchive process have not been tested yet
 - it currently only works for statically compiled tools - however, it might also work for adding entire archive directories to the path.
-- I'm currently investigating how to configure the inputs parameters to use in a build matrix (set the correct URL, path in the archive, and name for the current operating system in the matrix), as it would greatly simplify working with the build matrix.

 If you are interested in any of the above, [feel free to comment on issues or directly contribute to the project][repo], and let me know if you have any issues.